-Number two, is we need to submit our lives to the Lordship of Christ.
+Number two is we need to submit our lives to the Lordship of Christ.
 We must make Him our Lord and our King and strive to live in obedience to His will.
 There were things that the Lord gave us to do.
-One is what we're talking about in this podcast.
-We're to seek first the Kingdom of God and His righteousness, and all of the things will be added to us.
-He told us too if we loved Him, we would keep His commandments, His commandments to love God with all of our heart, all of our soul, all of our mind and strength and to love our neighbor as ourself.
+One is what we are talking about in this podcast.
+We are to seek first the Kingdom of God and His righteousness, and all other things will be added to us.
+He told us if we loved Him, we would keep His commandments, His commandments to love God with all of our heart, all of our soul, all of our mind and strength, and to love our neighbor as ourselves.
 There were very direct things that the Lord did.
-And even if we don't have the most clear, concise understanding at this point of what He meant by the Kingdom of God and what is meant by the Kingdom of Heaven, we still can be obedient to Him.
-We can submit our hearts to Him as the Messiah, as the Christ, the Anointed one.
-And we can install Him as King over our lives to be anointed, to be Christ meant to be the King.

-And so when we say Christ, we're saying the anointed.
-When we say a Messiah, we're saying the anointed.
-We're not saying salvation, we're saying the anointed one.
-And the anointed one means the one who God establishes as King.
+Even if we don't have the most clear, concise understanding at this point of what He meant by the Kingdom of God and what is meant by the Kingdom of Heaven, we still can be obedient to Him.
+We can submit our hearts to Him as the Messiah, as the Christ, the Anointed One.
+And we can install Him as King over our lives; to be anointed, to be Christ meant to be the King.
+And so when we say Christ, we're saying, "the Anointed."
+When we say Messiah, we're saying, "the Anointed."
+We're not saying salvation; we're saying, "the Anointed One."
+And the Anointed One means "the one who God establishes as King."
 He is our King.
 He is our Lord and Christ.
-And so this idea, even if there's not a tremendous clarity, maybe there's even a confusion in your life about what is the Kingdom of God all about.
+So this idea, even if there is not a tremendous clarity, maybe there is even a confusion in your life about what is the Kingdom of God all about.
 We can still present our hearts and our lives and our spirits to Him and say, "You are my Lord.
 You are my King.
-I make you my King."
-And what is it that we do in relationship to a King?
+I make You my King."
+And what is it that we do in relationship to a king?
 We are obedient.
 We serve the King.
 We are obedient to His instructions, to His Word.
 We can give ourselves in obedience to the Lord, to the King, to the Messiah.
-And as we do that, as we give ourselves in dedication, the revelation of His Kingdom will come to us and clarify.
+As we do that, as we give ourselves in dedication, the revelation of His Kingdom will come to us and clarify.